marv0/marv0.github.io/pages/about.md

 # About The Author

 Hello, world!
 I'm Marvin Ogot.

-As a software developer, I have some experience building functional web and mobile applications with the Flutter framework and Dart programming language as some of my most reliable tools.
-In my arsenal, I also have the Python programming language as a secondary tool, especially for it's wide array of applications.
+I'm a software developer with some experience building functional web and mobile applications.
+In my arsenal, I have the Flutter framework and Dart programming language as some of my most reliable tools.
+And who would miss out on Python?

 Besides technology, I love building companies that help businesses and indiviuals altogether.